chauhaniic/phone_dir/README.md

 # phone_dir
-Phone directory using html and css
+Phone directory using JS, html and css